mjyeaney/aci-deployment-api/README.md

 The target use case for this sample application is client applications (i.e., mobile, web, desktop) that should not / do not have enough priviledges to directly call the Azure management API's needed for deploying new resources (such as ACI instances).
 The application leverages a service principal that has the required isloated priviledges without needed to give extended permissions to end user/client applications.

+### Authentication / Authorization

+While this application provides a broker to make Azure resource calls on-behalf of another less-priviledged user, the application itself doesn't currently make any assumptions or provide any AuthN/AuthZ itself.
+For Azure AppService specificly, it is recommended to enable Easy Auth to ensure the application is only called from an authorized context.

 ### API Methods

 The following API methods are exposed from this application: